 Electricity is to be supplied to the site from a new Zone Substation, to be designed and installed by Energy Australia in accordance with capacity identified in the Lower Hunter Regional Plan.
-Energy Australia is currently planning to accommodate the new zone substation in their forward network planning and is supportive of the proposal.
+Energy Australia is currently planning to accommodate the new zone substation in proposal.